<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 APRA CPS 230 imposes several requirements on vendors and service providers:

-3. Detailed vendor reporting is required, with a focus on incident management and third-party risk management.
+• Detailed third-party reporting is required, with a focus on incident management and third-party risk management and material fourth-party dependencies.

-6. A clear and complete description of services, service level descriptions, and data protection provisions must be included in contracts.
+• A clear and complete description of services, service level descriptions and data protection provisions must be included in contracts.

 Where APRA considers that an APRA-regulated entity’s operational risk management has material weaknesses, it may: